wivaku/ah-bezorgmoment/README.md

 This project is licensed under the [MIT License](LICENSE).

 This project is not associated with or endorsed by Albert Heijn.
-It does not use any API's or scraping, it simply mimicks the user using a webbrowser checking the order delivery information.
+It does not use any API's or scraping, it simply mimics the user using a webbrowser checking the order delivery information.